JAIMEjun10r/Bulldog_PW/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Don't forget to clone this repo first https://github.com/AutomationPanda/bulldoggy-reminders-app and install everything

 ### Prerequisites